surma/surma.dev/content/things/rust-to-webassembly.md

 note: use `#![feature(default_alloc_error_handler)]` for a default error handler
 ```

 At the time of writing, in Rust 1.67, you need to provide an error handler that gets invoked when an allocation fails.
-Rust 1.68 has stablilized `default_alloc_error_handler`, which provides a default implementation of that error handler, so that error will just disappear.
-If you want to provide your own error handler instead, you can:
+In the next release, Rust 1.68,`default_alloc_error_handler` has been stabilized, which means every Rust non-standard Rust program will come with a default implementation of that error handler.
+If you want to provide your own error handler anyway, you can:

 ```rust
 #[alloc_error_handler]